 “In order to keep our youth in West Virginia, we have to develop something new.
 And I think young people, such as my son, are a great example of how we can make that happen.
 But we have to change our mindset, from where we're sending our children through the education department, in public schools and even in the smaller private schools around the state, to help them to grow West Virginia,” she said.
 “Nathaniel can start a business, and maybe move that town to town, or maybe franchise from town to town.
 Perhaps he can be one of the [people] that uplifts different communities, and hopefully someday there will be others that are following.
 There is a remarkable group of students here that definitely have that push.
 So, if we get the word out, and get people who are willing to help these students, then West Virginia will become a better state with more economic base.”

 To describe the week-long business camp, Kitchen said, “it takes a village.”
 Both 4-H and B&E folks played integral roles in ensuring the inaugural Summer Youth Business Camp went off without a hitch.
 But what the most impressive part – the young, brilliant minds that took time out of their summer breaks to essentially go to school.

 “First of all, we're telling them that education is pretty important because these kids came to camp but they really came to school.
 So, we're telling them that we value them and they're not even really our students.
 They're not college students yet.
 They might be someday, but this is important now to start building that foundation,” Kitchen said.
 “Every business case they worked on had a little bit of flavor to keeping stuff going on in our state, keeping jobs in our state, working to, build more jobs in our state.
 Or educating or training people to do more things in our industries already.
 They really picked up on that during the camp.”

-And “going to school” during the summer did not disappoint for these young business people.
+And “going to school” during the summer did not disappoint for these young minds.
 They discovered or honed a true love for the business world.